 Bone mineral density test: If you have not already had one, you should get a bone mineral density scan to check for osteoporosis.
 Your health care professional will advise you on follow-up testing depending on the results.

-Cholesterol: Continue to have your cholesterol checked every five years if you do not have any risks for heart disease.
+Cholesterol: Continue to have your cholesterol checked every four to six years if you do not have any risks for heart disease.
 Your health care professional may recommend more frequent screenings.

 Tests that find polyps and cancer:

 - CT colonography (virtual colonoscopy) every five years

 If either the flexible sigmoidoscopy or CT colonography is positive, it should be followed up with a colonoscopy.

 Tests that mainly find cancer:

 - Fecal occult blood test (FOBT) every year

 - Fecal immunochemical test (FIT) every year

 - Stool DNA (sDNA), every three years

 Discuss options and procedures with your health care professional to determine the best screening method for you.